On the Adversarial Convex Body Chasing Problem: Optimal Value Functions

 To reflect the different information available to the two agents at their decision points, we introduce two value functions: $\playerV_t~(\x_{t-1}, i_t)$ for the optimal value function of the Player and $\opponentV_{t}~(\x_{t-1}, i_{t-1})$ for the Opponent at time $t$.

-The two optimal value functions will be computed through a backward induction scheme, similar to other finite horizon decision-making problems~\cite{bertsekas2012dynamic}.
+These two optimal value functions will be computed through a backward induction scheme, similar to other finite horizon decision-making problems~\cite{bertsekas2012dynamic, littman1996algorithms}.